NREL/resstock/docs/source/hpxml_to_openstudio.rst

 HPXML Weather Station
 ---------------------

-The ``ClimateandRiskZones/WeatherStation`` element specifies the EnergyPlus weather file (EPW) to be used in the simulation.
+The ``ClimateandRiskZones/WeatherStation/extension/EPWFilePath`` element specifies the path to the EnergyPlus weather file (EPW) to be used by the simulation.
-The weather file can be entered in one of two ways:

-#.
-Using ``WeatherStation/WMO``, which must be one of the acceptable TMY3 WMO station numbers found in the ``weather/data.csv`` file.
 The full set of U.S. TMY3 weather files can be `downloaded here <https://data.nrel.gov/system/files/128/tmy3s-cache-csv.zip>`_.
-#.
-Using ``WeatherStation/extension/EPWFilePath``.

 HPXML Enclosure
 ---------------